What is CASL?

 4. If someone requests information through a form on our website and we follow up with them with a response, what do we have to do to continue mailing to them in the future?

-Constant Contact is currently working to update our existing website sign-up form to ensure every new contact you add to your list is compliant with CASL.
-This update will be live on July 18.
+With Constant Contact sign up forms, every new contact you add to your list is compliant with CASL.

 If you are using a third-party form on your website, there is important information that will need to be listed on the form for it to qualify as express consent, under CASL.